SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *translate(string :: String)*
 *string* is a text in English. *translate* reads the translations for the current target language and returns the translated text, or *string* itself, if no translation can be found.

+#### *translateMsgBoxButtons(buttonLabels :: List)*
+This function helps you to translate the button labels for standard dialogs like those of the AutoHotkey *MsgBox* command: A typical usage looks like this:

+	OnMessage(0x44, Func("translateMsgBoxButtons").bind(["Yes", "No", "Never"]))
+	title := translate("Modular Simulator Controller System")
+	MsgBox 262179, %title%, % translate("The local configuration database needs an update.
+Do you want to run the update now?")
+	OnMessage(0x44, "")

+As you can see, this dialog will show three buttons which will be labeled "Yes", "No" and "Never" in the English language setting. *translateMsgBoxButtons* will call the *translate* function automatically for these labels, before they will be set as labels for the different buttons.

 ***

 ## Splash Screen Handling ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))